hayasilin/github-search-ios/README.md

 ## Code coverage result

-This project also implement both unit tests and UI tests, and the code coverage result is **70.1%**
+This project also implement both unit tests and UI tests, and the code coverage for the main app code is **70.1%**

 <img src="https://github.com/hayasilin/github-search-ios/blob/master/resources/code_coverage_70.png">